 Thanks to our long-standing relationship with WPA, we have access to special introductory terms for our visitors.

-- Receive a 25% discount in sole-name policies.
+- Receive a 25% discount on your first year’s premium.

-To find out more about your options, or if you’d like to ask any number of questions about medical insurance, simply fill in this form, and Steve Sargent will get back to you right away.
+To find out more about this special offer, or if you’d like to ask any number of questions about medical insurance, simply fill in this form, and Steve Sargent will get back to you right away.

 Can I pay for private health insurance via my company?